Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Introduction

 The rest of the review is structured as follows.
 In section \ref{sec:DMFT}, we summarize the DMFT method and its connection to the Anderson impurity problem by approaching it from its "cavity method" formulation.
-In section \ref{sec:Clusters}, we discuss two cluster extensions of the DMFT, the dynamical cluster approximation (DCA) and the cellular dynamical mean field theory (CDMFT).
-We proceed in section \ref{sec:EDMFT} with a discussion of the extended dynamical mean field theory that extends DMFT to the treatment of nonlocal interaction.
+In section \ref{sec:Clusters}, we discuss two cluster extensions of DMFT, dynamical cluster approximation (DCA) and cellular dynamical mean field theory (CDMFT).
+We proceed in section \ref{sec:EDMFT} with a discussion of the extended dynamical mean field theory (EDMFT) that extends DMFT to the treatment of nonlocal interaction.
 Section \ref{sec:1-over-d} is focused on the $1/d$ expansion, a systematic expansion of DMFT with respect to the hopping amplitude.
 In section \ref{sec:MSMB}, we describe the original formulation of the multiscale many body method.
-The parquet formalism that encompasses various commonly used diagrammatic approximations, and that is essential for the diagrammatic treatment of intermediate length scales is described in section \ref{sec:Parquet}.
+The parquet formalism, which encompasses various commonly used diagrammatic approximations, and which is essential for the diagrammatic treatment of intermediate length scales, is described in section \ref{sec:Parquet}.
 Following this, we briefly describe different implementations to incorporate nonlocal corrections into the DMFT/DCA starting with the dynamical vertex approximation in section \ref{sec:DGammaA}, and then the dual fermion method in section \ref{sec:DualFermions}.
 In section \ref{sec:DualBosons}, we present the dual boson extension for corrections to EDMFT.
-In section \ref{sec:GW}, we discuss efforts to incorporate nonlocal correction into the GW approximation in the form of the ``triply irreducible local expansion" (TRILEX).
+In section \ref{sec:GW}, we discuss efforts to incorporate nonlocal correction into the GW approximation (an approach that obtains the self-energy from the single particle Green function (G) and the screened Coulomb interaction (W)) in the form of the ``triply irreducible local expansion" (TRILEX).
 In section \ref{sec:FRG}, we discuss functional renormalization group and its usage for nonlocal corrections to DMFT.
 In section \ref{sec:Numerics}, an important computational challenge, the numerical representation of the vertex functions in memory, is discussed.
 In section \ref{sec:Constraints}, we discuss important physical constraints on the methods.
-In section \ref{sec:Applications}, we summarize results obtained on different models with various methods before ending with our conclusions.
+In section \ref{sec:Applications}, we summarize results obtained on different models with various implementations of the multiscale many-body approach before ending with our conclusions.